This profile provides CUPE members with information about the sector they work in from a national perspective.

 Use of volunteers

 Library workers are concerned about the use of unpaid volunteers.
 Employers use volunteers to cut labour costs and to avoid creating new, paying jobs.
 Women workers are most affected since volunteers typically donate their time in female-dominated sectors including libraries.
-But volunteers themselves are not the problem; rather, it’s how employers choose to use volunteer labour that can contribute to a negative labour relations climate.
-For more information see CUPE’s new fact sheet, Use of Volunteers in CUPE’s Library Sector.
+But volunteers themselves are not the problem; rather, it’s how employers choose to use volunteer labour that can create a negative labour relations climate.
+For more information see CUPE’s fact sheet, Use of Volunteers in CUPE’s Library Sector.

-Services for Indigenous communities
+Services for indigenous communities

 Most library locals bargain directly with their employers.
 In some areas, lead local or limited coordinated bargaining is part of an overall bargaining strategy.
-Negotiated annual wage increases continue to be small in the library sector, at two per cent or less.

 Most part-time and casual workers are excluded from workplace pension plans or are required to meet high standards to be eligible.
 This hits workers at smaller library boards, mostly staffed by part-time workers, especially hard.

 CUPE launched its first-ever, national library campaign to raise awareness of the important services provided by library workers in communities across the country.
 The social media campaign demands that employers and governments adequately fund and protect the important services that library workers provide.
 The campaign’s theme is Library Workers Bring Your Library to Life!

 You can visit our campaign website and sign the pledge to add your voice to support library workers and to strengthen library services in our communities, schools, and post-secondary institutions.